Arkham/juliu.is/content/blog/a-simple-tmux/index.md

 ```

 The prefix is the entry point to each command you're going to use.
 I chose
-`Ctrl-a` because it's easier to press with a single hand.
+`Ctrl-a` because it's easier to press with my left hand.

 ```bash
 bind C-a send-prefix
 ```

 Since we set `Ctrl-a` to be our prefix, it will be intercepted by tmux and
-won't be forwarded to the programs we use.
-With this setting, we can press
+won't be forwarded to any program.
+With this setting, we can press it twice
-it twice to send it anyways.
+to send it through anyways.

 ### Copy mode